jcreedcmu/workbench-doc/workbench-doc.md

 ## Per User Data

 For a given instance of the workbench, there is a set of users.
 Each user has data that they own.
+This includes

-This includes a set of *projects* (see below) and other metadata.
+- a set of *projects* owned by the user (see below)

-TODO: more details
+- the external OAuth account(s) the user is associated with
+- whether the user is an administrator or not
+- custom data managed by interactions with other projects.
+Examples of this include:
+  - progress data for interactive games
+  - cell state for documents presenting a notebook interface

-## Projects Structure
+##  Structure of Projects

 Each project conceptually consists of a directory which may recursively contain other directories and files.
 The structure of these directories and files follows the same conventions and requirements of a lean project.
 For example, there must be a `lakefile.toml` or `lakefile.lean`, a `lean-toolchain` file, etc.
-There may be additional files in a project directory that contain per-project metadata.

-TODO: more details

-## Permissions

-Information about access control for a project can be stored as a `.json` file in the top-level directory.

-TODO: more details
+Project metadata may include:

+- Permissions information, specifying which users are allowed to view, edit, make administrative changes to the project.
+- What type of views the project supports.
+For example, a project explicitly declares that it expects to be renderable as a document, or viewable as an interactive game, or interacted with as a notebook.
+(Arguably this information will likely overlap with information specified in a lakefile.toml/lakefile.lean, but the intention should be exprsesed in an explicit and trivially parsed form, to avoid making parsing .toml/.lean files a prerequisite for making decisions about how to present such projects in the interface)

 # Architecture Design